 The science is very clear: spinal maturity happens with age, whether a child is 18 months and 20 pounds or 18 months and 30 pounds – their spines are maturing at the same rate and similarly vulnerable to significant injury.

-So when can my child ride forward facing?
+When can my child ride forward facing?

 The minimum is age 2, however the ideal is as close to age 4 as possible.
 We would all be safer rear facing, but the physiological differences in a child lessen the older they get.
 By the fourth birthday, spinal ossification is far more mature than a toddler’s, and a child’s head is also much more proportionate to the rest of their body and better able to withstand the forces of a crash.
 For more about the science behind rear facing, check out our blog post: Why Rear Facing, the Science Junkie’s Guide.